The spectacular 'pan flip', daring, skillful, or just plain silly? Mans |

 - Olive oil.
 A glug per person.

 - Chopped tomatoes.
-1 or 2 large ones per person or a large handful of whole cherry ones.
+1 or 2 large ones per person or a large handful

 - Roughly chopped basil.
 A gentle handful per person.